 Childcare center at CCM Health helps in recruiting and retaining staff

-By offering childcare onsite, a critical access hospital (CAH) has significantly improved its ability to attract and retain nurses.
+By offering childcare onsite, a critical access hospital has significantly improved its ability to attract and retain nurses.

-As a business, a hospital-owned and operated childcare center might seem to be a money-loser. but as an employee recruitment and retention tool, it’s a winner with a clearly positive downstream financial impact.
+As a business, a hospital-owned and operated childcare center might seem to be a money-loser.
+But as an employee recruitment and retention tool, it’s a winner with a clearly positive downstream financial impact.

-CCM Health, a 25-bed CAH in Montevideo, Minn., opened its center in January 2020.
+CCM Health, a 25-bed critical access hospital (CAH) in Montevideo, Minn., opened its center in January 2020.
 A week later, a nurse who was seeking employment and had heard about the center called to learn the details.

 “She said, ‘I just lost my childcare for my twins.
 Do you have any openings for RNs?’” said Brian Lovdahl, CEO of CCM Health, which is owned by the city of Montevideo and Chippewa County.
 “Within two weeks she was working for our organization, and she’s still working here to this day.”